 Shirley was united in marriage with George Osborne Jr. in San Antonio, Texas, in 1974, moving to Newton in 1976, to help her mother Josie and started her family.
 She worked for Newton Christian School as a music teacher.
 She taught music for many years at Newton Christian School.
 Shirley became quadriplegic due to a car accident in 1984 but returned to teaching music as soon as she was able.
 She continued to sing at church and for conference adapting alto.
 Her story of God's provision through tragedy opened many doors for her to share God's love and the gospel with many more people.
 She continued in ministry through leading Bible studies, classes, and Prison Fellowship individually or with her husband George.
 She was very involved and a caring wife, mother and grandmother.

 Shirley was preceded in death by her parents Gael and Josie DePrenger-Atwood; sisters: Bernice Slaven and Fern Axtell-Ostermiller; and brothers: Earl Atwood and Harry Atwood.

 Shirley is survived by her husband George Osborne Jr. of Newton; her daughter Alicia (Matthew) Murphy of N. Carolina; her granddaughters: Jael and Annabelle Lee Murphy; numerous church family; and brothers and sisters in Christ.

 Shirley loved life and Jesus with all her heart.
 She often asked "what would the Lord like me to do (to serve Him) next.
 Faithful to the end, reading her Bible and praying for each family member and her friends.

 And Jesus said "Well done my good and faithful servant".

-To plant a tree in memory of Shirley Osborne, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Shirley Osborne, please visit Tribute Store